 Propel Nonprofits is seeking proposals – applications open on October 4, 2021 – that lead to meaningful improvement in an organization’s infrastructure, including technology investments, staff development, relationship building, or other opportunities to increase nonprofits’ core mission support.
 We anticipate making between 35 – 45 grants of up to $45,000 for a grant period of 12-18 months.
 Grantees will be required to receive post-award support from Propel in terms of managing the tracking and reporting requirements of this grant; they’ll also be asked to share lessons learned through mid-term and final grant reports and at a grantee convening.

 - Small, culturally specific organizations that primarily serve historically underserved cultural communities.
 This includes organizations where the majority of management or board of directors’ positions are held by members of these cultural communities and the programs are designed to serve these cultural communities.

 - Nonprofit organizations, including 501(c)(3) organizations and unincorporated groups that have a fiscal sponsor.

 - Organizations with current annual budgets with expenses less than $500,000.

 Eligible Use of Funds

-Grants under this activity area can be used to improve internal administrative infrastructure.
-Eligible activities under this category include hiring staff or consultants to assist with: developing database management systems; developing financial systems; and, building other administrative systems needed to increase the organization’s ability to access and sustain new funding sources and deliver on the organization’s mission.
+Grants under this activity area can be used to improve organizational infrastructure.
+Eligible activities under this category include hiring staff or consultants to assist with: developing database management systems; developing financial systems; and building other administrative systems needed to increase the organization’s ability to access and sustain new funding sources and deliver on the organization’s mission.
 Other eligible expenses include investments in technology to improve internal infrastructure.

 Organizational Workforce Development